jasonkneen/MemEngine/README.md

         return self.truncation(memory_context)
 ```

 ### III.
-Customize Memory Methods
+Customize Memory Models

-By utilizing the newly customized memory operations and the existing ones, research can formulate their methods with various combinations in final.
+By integrating newly customized memory operations with existing ones, researchers can design their models with various combinations to best suit their applications.
 Here is an example:

 ```python
 ......